Selaginella kraussiana ‘Aurea’ is certainly an enigmatic plant.

 Watering

-Of course, as with pretty much all tropical plant species, being actively sat in a wet substrate can still lead to root rot.
+It will suffer if allowed to dry out, yes, as with many tropical plant species, being sat in wet substrate can – and will – quickly lead to rotting.

-Proper drainage and a quality substrate will go a long way in mitigating any overwatering so you can water this thirsty plant stress-free.
+Proper drainage and a quality substrate will go a long way in mitigating this risk.
+(As will a high relative humidity, but more on that in a moment).

 You can do this by choosing a pot with a drainage hole or by building a drainage layer into a terrarium.